 Step 1 - Cleanser

-A gentle, pH balancing cleanser is important for removing makeup and debris and helping to reduce skin congestion.
+A gentle, pH balancing cleanser is a skincare staple – working to remove makeup, grime and helping to reduce skin congestion.

-In the evenings, we recommend you opt for a double-cleanse especially if you wear stubborn makeup.
+In the evenings, we recommend you opt for a double-cleanse, especially if you wear makeup.

 Step 2 - Exfoliant